Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 Small Apartment Under 65m²

 Waterdrop G3P800.
 Tankless means zero bulky reservoir.
 The slim profile fits in cabinets where a tank-based RO simply won't.
-If you're navigating a small kitchen layout, this is your answer.

 Mineral Balance + Zero Water Waste